JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/tutorial_load3DSeismicData.md

 Note that we employ the scientific colormap `roma` here.
 [This](https://docs.juliaplots.org/latest/generated/colorschemes/) gives an overview of available colormaps.
 You can download the colormaps for Paraview [here](https://www.fabiocrameri.ch/visualisation/).

-Clearly, the data is given as regular Lat/Lon points
+Clearly, the data is given as regular Lat/Lon points:

 ```julia
 julia> unique(lon[ind])
 121-element Vector{Float64}: